BenPennell/GaiamockWrapper/readme.md

 `mcmcexamples.ipynb` has an example for using mcmc to use `GaiamockWrapper.py` repeatedly to constrain parameters for single objects

+`solutioncountexample.ipynb` has an example for using the code to determine the expected count of each solution type for a catalogue of objects

 documentation is not at all complete.
 I'll answer questions and add features as requested.